raspibo/eventman/README.md

 - a person can join (or leave) an event, submitting the custom forms
 - no registration is required to join/leave an event
 - quickly mark a registered person as an attendee
-- easy way to add a new person, if it's already known from a previous event or if it's a completely new person
+- easy way to add a new ticket, if it's already known from a previous event or if it's a completely new ticket
 - can import Eventbrite CSV export files
 - RESTful interface that can be called by third-party applications (see the https://github.com/raspibo/event_man/ repository for a simple script that checks people in using a barcode/QR-code reader)
 - ability to run triggers to respond to an event (e.g. when a person is marked as attending to an event)
 - can run on HTTPS
-- multiple workstations are kept in sync (i.e.: marking a person as an attendee is shown in every workstation currently viewing the list of persons registered at an event)
+- multiple workstations are kept in sync (i.e.: marking a person as an attendee is shown in every workstation currently viewing the list of tickets of an event)

 See the *screenshots* directory for some images.